 Certification

-Upon receiving a completed abandoned motor vehicle certification form, the DMV will attempt to identify and notify the owner of the vehicle as required by law.
+Upon receiving a completed abandoned motor vehicle certification form, the DMV will attempt to identify and notify the vehicle's owner as required by law.
 If no owner can be determined by the DMV within the time period allowed by law, the DMV will issue a Certificate of Abandoned Motor Vehicle along with an appropriate title or salvage title, and the vehicle may be disposed of as indicated below.

 Reclaiming an Abandoned Vehicle